aws-samples/amazon-cloudwatch-monitor-for-sap-hana/docs/Setting_it_up.md

 ![Dashboard1](../assets/cw_dashboard1.png)
 ![Dashboard2](../assets/cw_dashboard2.png)

 A sample dashboard xml file can be found [here](../assets/dashboard.xml).
-You can import and adjust accordingly.
+When importing make sure to adjust region ('eu-central-1) and SID ('HDB') accordingly.

 By the way, if desired, CloudWatch even allows you to [embed graphs](https://aws.amazon.com/de/blogs/devops/building-an-amazon-cloudwatch-dashboard-outside-of-the-aws-management-console/) into your webpage.